syedsaqib2457/php-hash/documentation/add_system_user_authentication_token.md

 The value is either `1` if the request is authenticated or `0` if the request isn't authenticated.

-The request must have a valid `system_user_authentication_token` to be authenticated.
+The request must have a valid `system_user_authentication_token` value to be authenticated.

 ### data [created_timestamp]

-This is the timestamp of when the system user authentication token was added.
+This is the `Unix timestamp in seconds` of when the system user authentication token was added.

-The value is a `Unix timestamp in seconds`.

 ### data [id]

-This is the unique ID of the added system user authentication token ID.
+This is the unique ID of the added system user authentication token.

-The value is an `alphanumeric ID` with a string length of `30 characters`.

 ### data [modified_timestamp]

-This is the timestamp of when the system user authentication token was added.
+This is the `Unix timestamp in seconds` of when the system user authentication token was added.

-The value is a `Unix timestamp in seconds`.

 ### data [system_user_id]

 This is the unique ID of the system user that the added system user belongs to.

-The value is an `alphanumeric ID` with a string length of `30 characters`.

 ### data [value]

-This is the system user authentication token value for the `system_user_authentication_token` request parameter.
+This is the system user authentication token value to use for the `system_user_authentication_token` request parameter.

-The value is an `alphanumeric ID` with a string length of `30 characters`.

 ### message

 This is the message for debugging after processing the request.

-The value is a `string`.

 ### valid_status